Bennik2000/FtApp/README.md

 # FtApp
-With this app you can control the fischertechnik ROBOTICS TXT Controller.
+With this app you can control the fischertechnik ROBOTICS TXT Controller and ROBO TX Controller.
 It allows you to control the output ports and read the input ports.
-Moreover you can view the camera stream.
+Moreover you can view the camera stream of the TXT Controller.
 The communication part is written in C# and Xamarin and does not depend on any Android specific apis.
 You can use it to write a separate desktop application or an app for Windows Phone or iOS.